-This Lemon Poppyseed Bread is the dream bread of breakfasts.
+This Lemon Poppyseed Bread is a riff on a sourdough pullman bread.
+It is the dream bread of breakfasts.
 Yeah, I said it.
 It is soft like a sandwich bread, tangy from the sourdough starter, and zestfully lemony in all the right ways.
 Toast it up with some butter or jam.
 So, so good!

 There is no yeast in this bread.
 It rises naturally by using a ripe sourdough starter.
 If you are new to sourdough and want to create a starter, check out my Sourdough Starter Guide where I explain how to create and maintain a starter.
 Apart from the starter, you likely have all the ingredients you need to make this Lemon Poppyseed Bread.

 I adapted this recipe from a recipe my friend Susan (want.and.knead on Instagram — follow her!) shared with me.
 I love, love, love the softness of this bread and that it is made from a natural sourdough starter without any assistance from commercial yeast.

 To make this lemon sourdough pullman bread, you will need a Pullman Loaf Pan.
 I use this USA Pan one, and absolutely love it.
 Make sure your Pullman Loaf Pan is 9-inches by 4-inches.

 How to Sourdough Bread in a Pullman Loaf Pan

 Just like any sourdough pullman bread, the key to success for this bread is nothing more than patience.
 It will take a few minutes to mix the dough, and that is the extent of your active time.
 Because the bread rises from a natural sourdough starter rather than yeast, it takes longer for the bread to ferment and rise.
 That is all inactive time where you can leave your house and do whatever you want!
 It’s also great because a longer ferment means better taste.
 Win/win!